davidglo/boot-camps/Python/1_lists_and_dictionaries.md

     $ print testList[0]
     14
 and

     $ print testList[1]
     7

 and

     $ print testList[2]
     28

 and

     $ print testList[3]
     42

 Note that element "0" of the list in fact denotes the first element of the list.
-In python, you can also work from the back of the list, e.g.
+In python, you can also work from the back of the list

     $ print testList[-1]
     42

 printing the last item.

     $ print testList[-2]
     28

 printing the second to last item, etc. If you access an item that doesn't exist, then you get an error.

     $ print testList[4]

 gives an "index out of range" error.

 To get the number of items in the list, we have to use "len"

     $ print len(testList)
     4

 as we have four things in the list.

 We can also change the value of an item by setting it equal to a new value

     $ testList[0] = 20
     $ print testList
     [20, 7, 28, 42]

 The previous code we looked at (pyGlet-drawLine.py), uses some lists.
 For example
 ```
 self.center1 = [self.width / 2, self.height / 2]    # initialize the centre of the line